 The Company offsets deferred tax assets and deferred tax liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same taxation authority on either the same taxable entity or different taxable entities which intend either to settle current tax liabilities and assets on a net basis, or to realise the assets and settle the liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered.
-As of December 31, 2022 and 2021, the Company, due to its activity which consist in issuing notes and warrants, perfectly hedging them through a deposit and derivatives is creating equal deferred taxes from its assets and from its liabilities.
-As a result, the Company choose to not represent them in its Statement of Financial Positions.
+As of December 31, 2024 and 2023, the Company, due to its activity, which consists in issuing notes and warrants, perfectly hedging them through a funded swap or the combination of a deposit and one or more derivatives is creating equal deferred taxes from its assets and from its liabilities.
+As a result, the Company chose to not represent them in its Statement of Financial Positions, since the net balance is nil.